 Affordable Housing: We are a leading provider of temporary and permanent affordable housing in Banff, with 100 residents living on our site year-round.
 Our residences provide a secure furnished bedroom, private or shared bathrooms, and shared common facilities such as kitchens, lounges and television rooms.
 We offer co-ed residencies, as well as female-only accommodation to meet different needs.
 Due to high demand we will generally maintain a waiting list, with an average waiting time from 1-3 months based on seasonal demand.

-The Courtyard Project will expand the inventory of affordable rental housing in Banff.
+Dr. Priscilla Wilson’s Place is the newest expansion of YWCA’s affordable rental housing in Banff.
 The 33-unit, 3-story, cost-effective project will meet net-zero targets for energy efficiency and provide affordable, self-contained rental housing for up to 75 residents.
 The Courtyard will be ideal for women, new and extended families, individuals, and people with accessibility needs.
 Our goal is to create a thriving neighbourhood by offering suitable, affordable housing and relevant supports that together foster a sense of belonging, security and community pride.
-The estimated project cost is $9 million, with an occupancy goal of summer 2022.
+As of August 2022, we have welcomed individuals and families into these new affordable rental units.

 The Higher Ground Project is our plan to bring a new, purpose-built facility to Canmore with a range of services that address domestic and sexual violence in the Bow Valley.
 Core programming will include crisis intervention; counselling; second stage shelter; transitional housing; community outreach; training and education programs; and supports and resources for children.
 Higher Ground will embrace a trauma-informed approach and be designed with the unique needs of our rural context in mind.
 We are currently seeking land for the project in Canmore and fine-tuning our business and program model.